karthik-noveau/project-prompt/existing-project/cli-prompts.md

 - Show nested workflows as child branches.
 - Group helper/private/pass-through methods into the business execution step that owns them.
 - Collapse implementation details that do not change the business flow.
-- Name tree nodes using meaningful business responsibilities instead of raw method names.
+- Name tree nodes using meaningful business responsibilities (e.g. "Resolve Flow Service Type", "Create Pages", "Publish Page") instead of raw method names.
 - Mention the implementation location inline only when it helps understanding:
   (folder/file → Class/Component → Method/Function).
 - Keep [purpose], [change], [external], and [next] concise (1–2 lines).